yjp20/prism/README.md

 ### Self-hosted Prism

 Prism is an open-source HTTP server run from the command-line.
-It provides mocking, request validation, and content negotation.
+It provides mocking, request validation, and content negotiation.
 Use it standalone tool or in continuous integration.

 ![Demo of Prism Mock Server being called with curl from the CLI](./examples/prism-cli.svg)